Burn Instruction

 Permanently destroys tokens by removing them from circulation.
 This reduces the total supply of the token.

-Before we can mint any token, we'll need to already have:
+Before we can burn any token, we'll need to already have:

 - Initialized a